avaneev/lzav/README.md

 MB/s compression and 3000 +/- 1000 MB/s decompression speeds, on 4+ GHz 64-bit
 processors released after 2019.
 Note that the algorithm exhibits adaptive qualities, and its actual performance depends on the data being compressed.
-LZAV may show an exceptional performance on your specific datasets.
+LZAV may show an exceptional performance on your specific data.

 For a more comprehensive in-memory compression algorithms benchmark you may visit [lzbench](https://github.com/inikep/lzbench).